llpeterson/security/key-distro.md

 that a revoked certificate needs to stay on a CRL.
 As soon as its original expiration date is passed, it can be removed from the CRL.

-## Predistribution of Symmetric Keys
+## Predistribution of Secret Keys

 If Alice wants to use a secret-key cipher to communicate with Bob, she can't just pick a key and send it to him because, without already having a key, they can't encrypt this key to keep it confidential and they can't authenticate each other.
 As with public keys, some predistribution scheme is needed.
-Predistribution is harder for symmetric keys than for public keys for two obvious reasons:
+Predistribution is harder for secret keys than for public keys for two obvious reasons:

-- While only one public key per entity is sufficient for authentication and confidentiality, there must be a symmetric key for each pair of entities who wish to communicate.
+- While only one public key per entity is sufficient for authentication and confidentiality, there must be a secret key for each pair of entities who wish to communicate.
 If there are N entities, that means N(N-1)/2 keys.